jobeq/api/authorization.md

 ### Error codes and messages

-When sending API request authorization service might return a few different error messages.
+When sending API request, authorization service might return a few different error messages.
 If authorization fails and API request can't be processed, server will return **"401 Unauthorized"** http response code.
 The error message is sent in **"WWW-Authenticate"** response header.

 - Provided access token is incorrect